-Assessed by the Benefit Fraud Inspectorate in 2004 as a 'fair' service with the time taken to process claims being; new claims - 43 days (a quartile 3 performance); change of circumstances - 36 days (quartile4).
-For 2006-07 performance had improved to 31 days and 16 days respectively and the most recent results are at 23 and 9 days (likely to be in quartiles 1 and 2 respectively.
+Assessed by the Benefit Fraud Inspectorate in 2004 as a 'fair' service with performance measured to process claims as: new claims -43 days; change of circumstances - 36 days.
+For 2006-07 performance had improved to 31 days and 16 days respectively and the most recent results are at 23 and 9 days.
 This was achieved by outsourcing the front-office function to Capita and internal changes including a new career scheme linked to competencies that has reduced staff turnover.
 The service has been awarded a Chartermark for excellence in customer service and has Crystal Mark accreditation for some if its documentation.
-The service is actively pursuing improvements, including an initiative to work with McMillan Cancer Care to support claimants at a most stressful time.
-From a different perspective, the partnership with Capita has enabled the service participate in the innovative pilot use of Voice Risk Analysis technology to reduce fraud.
+The service is actively pursuing improvements, including working with McMillan Cancer Care to support claimants at a most stressful time.
+From a different perspective the service is also a party to the Voice Risk Analysis Pilot to reduce fraud.